joneshf/joneshf.github.io/_posts/2015-12-31-Comonads-Monoids-and-Trees.md

 }
 ```

+Notice that we always pass an entire `Tree val ann` to the given function.
+It takes the `Tree val ann` and produces a single value.
 I am willing to bet that it is not immediately clear how this is helpful.
-Bear with me for a bit.
+We will come back to that later, so bear with me for a bit.

-Well, what if we had some function that took a `Tree` and returned a boolean that said whether or not any of the nodes had been updated?
+What if we had some function that took a `Tree` and
+returned a boolean that said whether or not any of the nodes had been updated?
-If we had this function, we could pass it to `extend`, and it would change all the annotations to reflect that.
+If we had this function, we could pass it to `extend`,
+and it would change all the annotations to reflect that.

 So let us think about that function.